We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 As for what to wear in Venice in April, I’d suggest layers.
 It’s spring, so you know, at one moment, it can be nice and warm, and at another, a cold breeze comes that almost freezes you to the bone.

 As you can see, I’m wearing a nice spring/winter coat and a scarf.
 Under that is a jacket and a shirt or a light sweater.
-On the other hand, when it was warmer, a thin undershirt and a button-up shirt was enough.
+On the other hand, when it was warmer, a thin undershirt and a button-up shirt were enough.

-For Michal, he had a t-shirt and a spring jacket.
+For Michal, he had a T-shirt and a spring jacket.
 He’s always feeling warmer than I am, haha.

 So the packing list for Venice in April would look something like this: